|(ziv-aflibercept) injection, for intravenous use||Rx only|

 RPLS (also known as posterior reversible encephalopathy syndrome) was reported in 0.5% of 3795 patients treated with ZALTRAP monotherapy or in combination with chemotherapy.

-Confirm the diagnosis of RPLS with MRI and discontinue ZALTRAP in patients who develop RPLS.
+Confirm the diagnosis of RPLS with magnetic resonance imaging (MRI) and discontinue ZALTRAP in patients who develop RPLS.
 Symptoms usually resolve or improve within days, although some patients have experienced ongoing neurologic sequelae or death [see Dosage and Administration (2.2)].

 6 ADVERSE REACTIONS

-- Gastrointestinal Perforation [see Boxed Warning, Warnings and Precautions (5.2)]
+- Gastrointestinal Perforation [see Warnings and Precautions (5.2)]

-- Compromised Wound Healing [see Boxed Warning, Warnings and Precautions (5.3)]
+- Impaired Wound Healing [see Warnings and Precautions (5.3)]

 - Fistula Formation [see Warnings and Precautions (5.4)]